 King Middle School is a public middle school in Atlanta.
 The principal of King Middle School is Peter McKnight, whose e-mail is firstname.lastname@example.org.
-554 students attend King Middle School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
-1% of the King Middle School students are "limited in English proficiency."
-87% of the 554 students here are classified as "economically disadvantaged", and 94% are paying reduced lunch prices.
-The student to teacher ratio at King Middle School is 12:1.
-Atlanta Charter Middle School is one of the nearest middle schools.
+559 students go to King Middle School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
+1% of the King Middle School students have "limited English proficiency."
+96% of the 559 students here are classified as "economically disadvantaged", and 94% get reduced lunch prices.
+The ratio of students to teachers at King Middle School is 12:1.
+Department Of Human Resources is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||94%||75%|